TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Index.rst

     A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

+The :ref:`according database fields <t3coreapi:auto-generated-db-structure>`
+for all render types are generated automatically.

 ..  contents:: Table of contents:

 ..  toctree::